-A slight increase in $NO_2$ levels was noted at some diffusion tube locations in the centre of Dalkeith during the 2011 monitoring period.
-This was considered to be as a result of traffic diversions which were in place during the refurbishment of Dalkeith High Street, to divert traffic away from the High Street to alternative routes.
+A slight increase in NO2 levels was noted at some diffusion tube locations in the centre of Dalkeith during the 2011 monitoring period.
+Levels decreased again during the 2012 and 2013 monitoring periods.
+The increased levels recorded during 2011 were considered to be as a result of traffic diversions which were in place during the refurbishment of Dalkeith High Street, to divert traffic away from the High Street to alternative routes.

 A Detailed Assessment was undertaken in 2009 in relation to nitrogen dioxide levels at Bonnyrigg town centre.
 The results were within the air quality objective by some margin.
-The additional $NO_2$ tubes installed at this location continue to show levels well below the air quality objective.
+The additional NO2 tubes installed at this location continue to show levels well below the air quality objective.